gurn1/time-to-read/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Adjust settings under **Settings → Simple Time To Read** if available.
+3. Adjust settings under **Settings → Simple Time To Read LSC** if available.
 4. Optionally, use the `[simple_time_to_read]` shortcode to place the estimate manually.

 == Frequently Asked Questions ==